A Day at the Races (album): Recording and production

-Queen entered The Manor in Oxfordshire on 12 July to commence work on A Day At The Races.
+Queen entered The Manor in Oxfordshire on 12 July to commence work on A Day at the Races.
 Absent was Roy Thomas Baker, who had helped the band produce their last four albums.
-This was because of a four-album contract he had signed with the band in 1972.
-This contract had expired after the release of the band's fourth album, and the band had decided to record the album by themselves, with the assistance of engineers Mike Stone and Gary Langan.
-Baker would travel to America to produce more material after signing a contract with CBS Records.
-On 19 July, May's 29th birthday, (according to a letter written for the fan club around this time) while the band were recording in The Manor, the band were mailed items related to penguins.
-A giant penguin ice maker was also shipped to the band.
-These items were mailed to the band because of May's interest in penguins.
+The four-album contract he had signed with the band in 1972 had expired after the release of the band's fourth album, and the band had decided to record the album by themselves, with the assistance of engineers Mike Stone and Gary Langan.

-On 21 July, Crystal Taylor, one of the band's roadies, who would later become Roger's personal assistant, arrived at The Manor to provide assistance with equipment and observe the session.
-He originally planned to stay a week, but on 28 July, the band asked him to stay another week.
-Around this date, work began to relax as the band had finished 6 songs.
-Those songs were "Good Old-Fashioned Lover Boy", "The Millionaire Waltz", "You Take My Breath Away", "White Man" (then titled "Simple Man"), "Drowse", and a shorter version of "Somebody To Love".
-As August entered, the band worked on the remaining songs of the album, and finished a longer version of "Somebody To Love".
-Work was still relaxed though, and the band would sometimes play billiards or card games during productive days.
-During a game of billiards on 8 August, between Roger and Crystal Taylor, Roger asked Crystal to be his personal roadie, to which Crystal accepted.
+By late July, the band had finished 6 songs: "Good Old-Fashioned Lover Boy", "The Millionaire Waltz", "You Take My Breath Away", "White Man" (then titled "Simple Man"), "Drowse", and a shorter version of "Somebody to Love".
+As August entered, the band worked on the remaining songs of the album, and finished a longer version of "Somebody to Love".
+Work was relaxed, and the band sometimes played billiards or card games during productive days.
+During a game of billiards on 8 August, between Roger and one of the band's roadies, Crystal Taylor, Roger asked him to be his personal roadie, to which Crystal assented.